Here are some super easy Elf on the Shelf ideas for some festive fun!

 - Reindeer treat box (design courtesy of MollyMoo) filled with chocolates

-- Thomas’ Christmas Star (colouring book with punch-out ornaments)
+- Thomas’ Christmas Star (coloring book with punch-out ornaments)

 - Elf-made cupcake liner snowflakes (see our tutorial!)

-- 3D glasses that make Christmas tree lights turn into reindeers!
+- 3D glasses that make Christmas tree lights turn into reindeer!

 Cecil was found in the following places: